-Restaurants have very specific insurance needs compared to that of other types of businesses.
+Restaurant insurance policies have very specific insurance differences compared to that of other types of businesses.
 There are varying factors that can be brought into a suit in the event of a claim.
 Each restaurant is different and has varying degrees of risk.
 We will discuss some of the common claims types and coverage options to protect you if you have a claim.
 There are so many different types of restaurants and there is no one size fits all policy for all restaurant types.
+When determining the right type of restaurant insurance policies for you, make sure you are dealing with a professional that can walk you through the options and foresee some of the future claims you may incur.

 Some common restaurant types